 Don’t these look good enough to be at a bakery?
 I mean I definitely impressed myself with how pretty these peanut date bars ended up looking.
 The chocolate drizzle and bottom coating was just the perfect touch to get my picky nut hating kids interested!
 This recipe easily adaptable for those with peanut allergy instead use almonds or even desiccated coconuts to make NUT FREE.

 These bars are adapted by my peanut butter and cacao oat balls .
 I just changed the balls into bars with melted dark chocolate dipped bottoms and crunchy peanut topping.
-These are my go-to when I am craving chocolat and mama craves chocolate all day long..
+These are my go-to when I am craving chocolate and I crave chocolate all day long..

 My 3 year old son really enjoyed making these with me and often requests to make bars and balls because they are just so easy to make.
 We shove everything in the food processor and within minutes you have happiness in the form of a dough!
 We can just make them in to balls OR bars.

 So even if your not that into healthy eating, give these bars a go.
-I have a few people in my family that do not like dates and a few picky eaters but after trying these bars, they all agreed the peanut butter was the prominent flavour and not the dates.
+I have a few people in my family that do not like dates but after trying these bars, they all agreed the peanut butter/chocolate were the prominent flavours and not the dates.
 If you try these out please comment below and let me know how they turned out!

 Healthy Chewy No bake Peanut Butter and Chocolate Oat Bars

 - 8-10 medjool dates make sure these are very soft, if not pour boiling water for 10 mins to soften